 - Double-check all cargo documents for accuracy before submission.

-- Work with a reliable freight forwarder like Dantful International Logistics that provides professional documentation assistance.
+- Work with Dantful.US International Logistics, where our experienced team provides professional documentation assistance.

 - Familiarize yourself with both Chinese export and Canadian import requirements.